The Executive Committee is responsible for the general affairs of the MSHO Board of Directors and has the following responsibilities:

 - To assure the Board regularly engages in strategic planning

-The Membership Committee is charged with monitoring current MSHO member satisfaction and participation and investigating new membership opportunities to reflect the delivery of hematology and oncology care in Michigan
+The Membership Committee is charged with monitoring current MSHO member satisfaction, participation and investigating new membership opportunities to reflect the delivery of hematology and oncology care in Michigan.
+The tasks of this committee are:

 - Track membership recruitment and retention